joshbegley/nyt-latest/README.md

 `Starting Sept.
 21, we’ll unveil a list of 100, as voted on by more than 500 television professionals in Hollywood and around the world.
 Make sure you’re getting updates.`\
 https://www.nytimes.com/2026/09/14/arts/television/100-best-tv-shows-of-the-21st-century-sign-up.html

-**Leaked A.I.
-Queries Raise Fears of New Biological Weapons Race**\
+**A.I.
+Queries From Abroad Raise Fears of a Biological Weapons Race**\
-`Current chatbots aren’t likely to help lone actors invent a deadly pathogen, experts say.
+`Today’s chatbots aren’t likely to help lone actors invent a deadly pathogen, experts say.
 But newer models, trained in biology, may need stronger safeguards.`\
 https://www.nytimes.com/2026/09/14/science/ai-bioweapons.html

 **As Midterms Rage, Gillibrand Wants Congress to Talk Menopause**\